kaltura/platform-install-packages/doc/rpm-cluster-deployment-instructions.md

 * Batch machines are very effective at scaling on themselves, by simply installing more batch servers in your cluster they will seamlessly register against the DB on their own and begin to take jobs independantly.
 * Sphinx machines are balanced in the Kaltura application level.
-* MySQL DB has a [master-slave architecture](https://dev.mysql.com/doc/refman/5.0/en/replication-howto.html) of its own.
+* See below the notes regarding MySQL replication and scaling.

 ### The NFS
 The NFS is the shared network storage between all machines in the cluster.
 To learn more about NFS read [this wikipedia article about NFS](http://en.wikipedia.org/wiki/Network_File_System).